TheDataStation/solo/README.md

 We use code (changed) from https://github.com/facebookresearch/FiD.git (OpenQA) and https://github.com/UKPLab/plms-graph2text.git (SQl2Question), big thanks to them.

-To try our system, follow the steps in Setup
+To try our system, follow the following steps

 ## 1. Setup
 ### 1.1.
 System requirements